On this day in 1434 a severe frost set in in London that was to last until the February of the following year, and the Thames froze over.

 And in 1813-14, thousands attended the greatest fair of the nineteenth century, although only after navigating a gap in the ice created by temporarily unemployed watermen, who demanded a fee of twopence for their assistance!
 Then, in 1831, the demolition of the Old London Bridge, which had nineteen arches, and the construction of the new one, which only had five, allowed the rate of flow of the river to increase to the extent that it became much less susceptible to freezing over.

-Readers interested in further details are referred to The Frozen Thames by Helen Humphreys (Union Books, 2007), Frost Fairs on the Frozen Thames by Nicholas Reed (Lilburne Press, 2002), and the stimulating and challenging Plows, Plagues & Petroleum – How Humans Took Control of Climate by Bill Ruddimann (Princeton University Press, 2005).
+Readers interested in further details are referred to The Frozen Thames by Helen Humphreys (Union Books, 2007), and Frost Fairs on the Frozen Thames by Nicholas Reed (Lilburne Press, 2002).